ahmedHanie93/Personal-projects/Design/designs/compareRTFB.md

 **A:** Pseudonymization is only used when necessary (e.g. audit and fraud systems).
 Re-identification requires controlled access to the mapping keys.
 We encrypt these mappings and limit access to privileged roles.

+### Q6: Why does Auth0 not anonymize PII in logs — isn’t that non-compliant?

+**A:** Auth0 retains logs separately from live identity records.
+These logs capture static values (e.g. email, user ID) at the time of the event and are not dynamically linked to the current user object.
+GDPR compliance is addressed through **purpose limitation** and **data minimization** (Articles 5(1)(b) and 5(1)(c)), ensuring logs are accessed only for specific, lawful uses and do not contain more data than necessary.

+The GDPR permits retaining log data if access is restricted, used for legitimate purposes (e.g. security or compliance), and cannot easily re-identify users.
+Anonymization or pseudonymization is encouraged, but not strictly required.
+Auth0 enables compliant use by keeping logs independent of active user identity and recommending masking/redaction during log access.
-### Q6: Will this introduce latency to the user deletion flow?
+### Q7: Will this introduce latency to the user deletion flow?

 **A:** No. Soft deletion in Sentry is immediate.
 RTBF propagation is asynchronous and tracked via job status logs.
 This ensures fast response with eventual downstream consistency.

-### Q7: What prevents a user from being re-provisioned after deletion?
+### Q8: What prevents a user from being re-provisioned after deletion?

 **A:** A "tombstone" record is retained to prevent re-activation.
 If the same identity attempts to re-register, the system flags it for review or blocks it outright depending on policy.

-### Q8: Is this model scalable for the 100+ systems integrated with Sentry?
+### Q9: Is this model scalable for the 100+ systems integrated with Sentry?

 **A:** Yes.
 Sentry acts as a coordinator, not a controller.
 We provide contracts, event formats, and audit interfaces, while each consumer implements deletion locally.
 Priority is given to systems with regulatory risk.